Olisail/doit/readme.md

 - Request code review from at least two team members.
 Synchronously if necessary.
 - Address and resolve code review comments.

+#### When Commenting

+- Be respectful.
+- Explain what you see, ask questions.

+Read [conventional comments](https://conventionalcomments.org/), which has great insights about commenting.

 ### 2\.
 Continuous Integration (CI)

 - Confirm CI build pipeline has passed successfully.